Sephirothxlx/Algorithms/README.md

-# algorithm
+# Algorithm
-store all my implemented algorithms and solved questions

 This is for me to practice my coding ability.

+Directory algorithm
+  It stores all my solved questions.
   The questions mainly come from Leetcode.

+Directory tools
+  It stores all my implemented algorithm just for practice